 My trigger pull sucks?
 First is this your EDC pistol? if so leave it alone it is stiff for a reason.
 You can deburr the trigger linkage and oil it up, but do not mod, file etc the firing pin or sear.
 Clean and oil it yes, but no mods.
 Second is this a range toy? if so you can do the above and replace the sear spring with my small compression spring.
 BE SURE TO READ AND FOLLOW the warning that comes with it.
 This goes for the pistol and the carbine.
 PS Thingmeister triggers are real metal and awesome but do nothing for trigger pull only looks a feel.

 Are there after market parts for the carbines?
 Yes I sell real aluminum picatinny rails (Various sizes top and bottom), barrel shrouds, large charging handle with bolt, endplate adapters, small compression spring (helps with the trigger pull) stainless steel guide rod (all carbines use the large guide rod) and right-side charging handles (for lefties).
 Thingmeister triggers are real metal and awesome but do nothing for trigger pull only looks a feel.
+Just check out all our hi point upgrades at shop all.

 Are there after market carbine stocks?
 Yes ATI sells one for the 380 and 9mm carbine (might need some dremel work might not) looks like a Beretta CX4 Storm when done ( I sell a barrel shroud for that too).
 High Tower Armory (HTA) sells a bullpup for the carbines.
 I sell a barrel shroud/ported compensator for the HTA stocks.
+I sell a AR butt stock adapter and a AR fore end adapter with a MLOK fore end.

 What is the best scope or red dot for the carbine?
 Me I buy what I can afford and like, so should you but for a red dot I like the Bushnell TRS-25.

 Whats the main differences between 9mm and larger cal carbines, besides caliber.
-The main differences are the receiver is longer on the 40,45,10mm so the receiver shroud is longer by 1 inch thus the over all length is 1 inch longer.
+The main differences are the receiver is longer on the 40,45,10mm so the receiver shroud is longer by 1 inch thus the overall length is 1 inch longer.
 The recoil springs and weight is different also.

 Is there a lefty option for the Hi Point Carbine?
 Yes there are right-side charging handles I sell that are DIY for larger cals (need to mode the receiver shroud) and there no-mod right-side for the 9mm & 380, I sell as well.